bertreb/pimatic-stats/README.md

 * ${stats device id}.variables        - number of variables.
 Devices specific and custom
 * ${stats device id}.pages            - number of pages
 * ${stats device id}.groups           - number of groups
-* ${stats device id}.index      	  - the index based on total number of devices, rules, variables, pages and groups
+* ${stats device id}.size      	      - the size of the Pimatic system,  based on total number of devices, rules, variables, pages and groups
-* ${stats device id}.pluginsOutdated  - number of outdated Plugins
+* ${stats device id}.pluginsOutdated  - number of outdated Plugins.
+This is checked every hour.
 * ${stats device id}.pimaticOutdated  - whether Pimatic is outdated
 * ${stats device id}.nodeVersion      - actual Node version Pimatic is using